-There are endless amounts of beauty advice and tips it is hard to know what you should be doing?
+The amount of beauty advice and makeup tips is endless, and it's hard to know what you should be doing.

 We all know that Oil and Water do not mix and this same concept goes for your makeup!
-If you use a moisturizer that is oil based and a foundation that is water based or vise-verse you are simply asking for trouble.
+If you use an oil-based moisturiser and a foundation that is water-based or vice-versa, you are merely asking for trouble.
 Your foundation will break up, leaving you a hot lookin’ mess.
-Take a quick peep at the ingredients in your products, and if any type of oil is listed near the top of the list then it is safe to say that it is an ‘oil product’.
-If the oil ingredient is listed near the end or not listed at all, it is likely a water based product.
-So check your ingredients and assure you are using like-for-like products for all your cream based products for a smooth, flawless canvas all day long.
+Take a quick peep at the ingredients in your products, and if any oil is near the top of the list, then it is safe to say that it is an ‘oil product’.
+If the oil ingredient is listed near the end or not listed at all, it is likely a water-based product.
+So check your ingredients and assure you are using like-for-like products for all your cream-based products for a smooth, flawless canvas all day long.

 Mixing foundation with moisturiser is an easy way to lighten your coverage options if you already have a fuller coverage foundation.

 Or maybe you want to add a natural luminous skin effect?
-Simply mix your foundation with a golden or a pearly loose natural skin tone eyeshadow.
+Mix your foundation with a golden or a pearly loose natural skin tone eyeshadow.
 It gives your complexion a gorgeous healthy glow.

-I always spend at least 50% of the time I’m doing my make-up on perfecting skin - I like it to look fresh and glowing without being able to see product at all.
+My best makeup tip is I always spend at least 50% of the time I’m doing my make-up on perfecting skin - I like it to look fresh and glowing without being able to see the product at all.
 Once I’ve done that, putting on the rest of my make-up is a breeze.

 *Make sure you blend.